spark-c/spark-c/README.md

 ## Current Work

 I'm highly exited to be working on a collaborative project right now called **"Solo"**!
+The repository is hosted privately on BitBucket, but I am more than happy to talk about our progress :)

 Myself and 2 other developers are building a SaaS-scale application, and I'm having a great time on it.
 So far, my friend (more senior than I) is focusing on the detailed project-management side, I am implementing the foundation to the codebase, and the third developer is more junior / learning.